 This is delicious, hands down, my favourite focaccia.
 The middle is soft and fluffy and the edges are crisp and crunchy.
 The tomatoes on top are fabulous.
 I added on garlic and rosemary as we love it on focaccia.
 My son and I couldn't stop eating it.
 In the meantime, my husband came home, tried it and loved it to.
 The next day I baked another one and my two other kids, and my sons Italian girlfriend loved it also.

-This recipe is literally mix a few ingredients in a bowl, let it rest for 2 hours.
+This recipe is literally mix a few ingredients in a bowl, let it rest for a bit.
 Spread it in your baking dish, let it rest an hour.
 Top it, let it rest while your oven heats up.
-So all really need, is time here.
+So all you really need is time here.

 I think this will become by Sunday bread, when there is no bread in the house and I just don't want to go to the shops, this can be made.
 Take off the tomatoes or leave them on, change what I put on top, and it's different bread.
 I will try it with olives, or a combination of olives and tomatoes.
 The original recipe suggests shallots on top to, I think I'd like that.